-- In zoology, a cell containing pigment in the form of granules in its
+- In zoology, a chromatophore is a cell containing pigment in the form of granules in its

 cytoplasm.
-In amny vertebrates (for example, the chamaeleon and frog)
+In many vertebrates (for example, the chameleon and frog)

 and crustaceans, rapidly changing concentration or dispersion of the